The GRE requirement has been waived for the Fall 2023 admission cycle.

 Application Procedure & Review

-Graduate admissions applications are due by December 1st before your intended year of entry to be considered for priority application.
-Students usually enter in August, with the start of the academic year.
+Graduate admissions for the fall cycle applications are due by December 1st before your intended year of entry to be considered for priority application.
+Students are strongly encourages to apply for the fall admission date, and they enter in August, with the start of the academic year.

 Your application will be reviewed once we have received an online application to the Office of Graduate Admissions that contains both the Graduate School and Child and Family Studies-specific requirements: